 Once you’ve got your list of who to buy for and know what sites and items are on your radar, keep these tips in mind while shopping.

-• Sign-up for price alerts.
+• Sign up for price alerts.
 There are sites where you can sign up to be notified when an item is marked down (Zappos.com is one example).
-Similarly, you can use PricePinx bookmarklet on your browser's toolbar to track prices.
-(When you're shopping online and see something you like, you highlight the price and then click on the PricePinx bookmarklet.
-Then, when the price drops for that item, PricePinx notifies you via e-mail.)
-Note: PriceGrabber.com and PriceProtectr.com are two other similar tracking services.
+Similarly, you can use PriceOwlert bookmarklet on your browser's toolbar to track prices.
+(When you're shopping online and see something you like, you highlight the price and then click on the PriceOwlert bookmarklet.
+Then, when the price drops for that item, PriceOwlert notifies you via e-mail.)

 • Examine shipping costs.
 Sometimes the deal loses its allure if the shipping charges cost the same as the product, so make sure you know how much it’s going to be before you check out.
 Save money and time by planning ahead and if you’re a big shopper throughout the year, sign up for a shipping subscription service.
-ShopRunner members, for example, get free two-day shipping and free shipping on returns for purchasing holiday gifts as part of their membership fee (which starts at $8.95/month).
+ShopRunner members, for example, get free two-day shipping and free shipping on returns for purchasing holiday gifts as part of their membership fee (which is $79/year, though you may be able to receive a complimentary membership if you have an eligible American Express or Mastercard credit card).
 For free shipping coupons, check out Freeshipping.org.
 Also keep in mind that some stores offer online purchasing with in-store pickup.

 • Get cash back when you can.
-Take advantage of websites like FatWallet.com, ShopatHome.com, and Ebates.com, a shopping web site that's free to join and allows shoppers to earn cash back on online purchases—on top of retailer discounts.
+Take advantage of websites like Ebates.com and ShopatHome.com, a shopping website that's free to join and allows shoppers to earn cash back on online purchases—on top of retailer discounts.

 Step 3: Go – Shop Smart